Gum Disease Treatment

 Smoking is the most significant risk factor and can make treatment for gum disease less successful.

 Here are the other most common risk factors for gum disease:

 - Hormonal changes in girls and women

 - Medications that lessen the flow of saliva

 - Certain illnesses, such as AIDS, and their medications

 Gum disease is progressive; the symptoms are subtle, thus not readily detectable.

-In fact, you probably won’t see or feel the first signs of gum disease and that is the reason why a trained eye and skill of a Dentist or periodontist is more likely to help you out with this.
+In fact, you probably won’t see or feel the first signs of gum disease, and that is the reason why a trained eye and skill of a dentist or periodontist is more likely to help you out with this.